| | |

 Peach Crisp

-My brother-in-law Rick bought four of the largest peaches I’ve ever seen from a local farmers market.
-They were perfectly ripe and smelled so good.
-The group decided a peach crisp would make a nice dessert so my mother-in-law sliced up the peaches and I got busy making the topping.
+We went to Idaho last weekend for a family gathering at my mother-in-law’s house to celebrate an early Thanksgiving.
+We had a wonderful time catching up, riding four-wheelers, eating great meals, watching the kids play together, and going on fun adventures.
+It was a quick trip, but so worth it!
+My brother-in-law, Rick, bought four of the largest peaches I’ve ever seen from a local farmers’ market–they were perfectly ripe and smelled so good.
+We all decided a peach crisp would make a nice dessert, so my mother-in-law sliced the peaches, and I got busy making the topping.
 It was amazing!
-Perfectly sweet, a little tart, and the topping was excellent with lots of cinnamon and butter.
+This easy peach crisp recipe was sweet and a little tart, and the topping was excellent with lots of cinnamon & butter.

 Ingredients: